b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 ### City Creek Mall
 Chronologically, the earliest time I recall hearing about this was in General Conference, from Gordon Hinckley himself:

->*We feel we have a compelling responsibility to protect the environment of the Salt Lake Temple. . . .
+>*We feel we have a compelling responsibility to ==protect the environment== of the Salt Lake Temple. . . .
 We have felt it imperative to do something to revitalize this area.
 But I wish to give the entire Church the assurance that ==tithing funds have not and will not be used to acquire this property.
 Nor will they be used in developing it for commercial purposes.==*
 >
 >*Funds for this have come and will come from those ==commercial entities owned by the Church==.
 These resources, together with the ==earnings of invested reserve funds==, will accommodate this program.*